OpenEvalProject/evals/manuscripts/elife-43789/v1/manuscript.md

 ![Figure 12.](https://cdn.elifesciences.org/articles/43789/elife-43789-fig12-v1.jpg)

-**Figure 12.:** Alcmonavis.(A) Right manus of Velociraptor mongoliensis (IGM 100/982) in plantar view.
+**Figure 12.:** (A) Right manus of Velociraptor mongoliensis (IGM 100/982) in plantar view.
 (B) Left manus of Microraptor gui (IVPP V 13352) in plantar view.
 (C) Right manus of the Thermopolis specimen of Archaeopteryx in planto-medial view.
 (D) Left manus of Confuciusornis sanctus (JME 2005/1) in palmar view.
 (E) Right manus of Alcmonavis poeschli in palmar view.
 Abbreviations as in Figure 2.
 Scale bars are 20 mm (A) and 10 mm (B–E).

 Another element in the manus that is remarkably robust is the first phalanx of the second digit.
 In non-avialan paravians and specimens that can securely be referred to Archaeopteryx (e.g. Figure 12A–C), this phalanx is only slightly more robust than phalanx II-2 or III-1 (e.g. 1.25 times the width of phalanx II-2 at the proximal shaft in the Berlin specimen), but it is more than 1.7 times the width of the widest part of phalanx II-2 and more than twice the width of phalanx II-1 in the Mühlheim specimen.
 This pronounced robusticity of phalanx II-1 in comparison with Archaeopteryx (and more basal paravians) probably represents an apomorphic character shared by SNSB-BSPG 2017 I 133 and more derived avialans, as a widened phalanx proximalis digiti majoris is a general character of avialans more derived than Archaeopteryx, and is present e.g. in basal forms, such as Jeholornis (Lefèvre et al., 2014), Sapeornis (Yuan, 2008; Provini et al., 2009), Chongmingia (Wang et al., 2016), and Confuciusornis (Figure 12D; Chiappe et al., 1999).
 The phalanx in the Mühlheim specimen is plesiomorhic in comparison to most more derived avialans (i.e., Ornithothoraces) in that it is not dorsoventrally flattened, but seems to be rather robust also in this plane.
 In this respect it is similar to the robust phalanx in Jeholornis (Lefèvre et al., 2014), Sapeornis (Yuan, 2008; Provini et al., 2009) and Confuciusornis.
 In the latter, this element is dorsoventrally robust at least along its anterior edge, whereas the posterior edge is somewhat flattened (Figure 12D; SNSB-BSPG 1999 I 15, JME 1997/1, 2005/1).